Covid-Organics: Controversy

-As of January 2021, the phase II trial of the drink is complete, but Madagascar has denied requests for data.

 Patronage

 More than 19 African and Caribbean countries have taken delivery of CVO as of May 2020 to combat COVID-19.
 On 20 May, Ghanaian government finally placed an order for CVO for testing after weeks of pressure from Ghanaians that the herbal remedy be used to halt the spread of Coronavirus.
 At the end of April, Equatorial Guinea, among the first to express support for the remedy, sent a special envoy to Madagascar for a donated shipment of CVO.
-Countries that have received CVO shipments include:
+Madagascar sent quantities of the product to at least 10 African countries in 2020.